How to Choose Cabinet Hardware

 Can I mix knobs and pulls?

-Yes — and it is often a refined approach.
+Yes, and it is often a well-balanced approach.

 A common combination is using knobs on cabinet doors and pulls on drawers.
 This introduces subtle variation while maintaining a cohesive finish.